Heritage (song)

-"Heritage" is a song by American band Earth, Wind & Fire featuring Suns of Light (as the Boys), released in February 1990 by Columbia Records as the first single from their fifteenth studio album, Heritage (1990).
-It reached No. 5 on the US Billboard Hot R&B Singles chart and No. 5 on the Cash Box Top R&B Singles chart.
+"Heritage" is a song by American band Earth, Wind & Fire featuring Suns of Light (as the Boys), released in February 1990 by Columbia Records as the first single from their fifteenth studio album.
+The single reached No. 5 on the US Billboard Hot R&B Singles chart, No. 5 on the Cash Box Top R&B Singles chart, No. 4 on the Japanese Pop Singles (Oricon) chart and No. 23 on the Finland Suomen virallinen singlelista.

 Overview

 "Heritage" was produced by Maurice White and written by White, Lestley Pierce and Frankie Blue.
 With a duration of four minutes and five seconds the song has a prestissimo tempo of 207 beats per minute.

 The single's B-side was a song called "Gotta Find Out".
 Both "Heritage" and "Gotta Find Out" came upon EWF's 1990 studio album Heritage.

 A music video was also issued in 1990 to accompany the single.